 Overlooking the look-back period is not the only common mistake made when applying for Medicaid.
 Others include applying too early or too late, failing to file power of attorney documents, and overlooking spousal protections.
 An experienced elder law attorney can ensure that you understand the risks associated with each of these errors and help you steer clear of committing them.

-To learn more about Medicaid planning and long-term care protection, do not hesitate to reach out to the Polaris Law Group either by calling 636-757-3850 or by using the contact form on our website.
+To learn more about Medicaid planning and long-term care protection, do not hesitate to reach out to the Polaris Law Group either by using the contact form on our website.